giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 Regarding the resources allocated or in use by a specific application or service function, two situations apply.
 The total allocation and the allocation per service or application.
 In the first case, the information can be supplied by the virtualization management systems described before.
 For the specific allocation per service, it can be expected that the specific management systems of the service or application is capable to provide the resources being used at run time typically as part of the allocated ones.
 In this last scenario, it is also reasonable to expect the availability of APIs offering such information, even though it can be particular to a service or application.

-## Consumers of compute-related information
+## Consumers of Compute-Related Information

 The consumption of compute-related information is relative to the different phases of the service lifecycle.
 This means that such information can be consumed in different points of time and for different purposes.